Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 - Long runs should be done at 2-3 RPE

-- Any speed work (like interval training) should be done at 8-10 RPE (maximum effort fast intervals), then 1-2 RPE (recovery)
+- Any short speed work (like interval training) should be done at 8-10 RPE (maximum effort fast intervals), then 1-2 RPE (recovery)

 - Very deconditioned and sedentary people may not be able to use an RPE chart very well initially since even very light cardio can cause breathlessness.
 Once they begin to improve their exercise tolerance over time, they can use an RPE chart more effectively.

-- RPE is subjective, so it can be swayed by mood, perceptions about exercise, etc. In general, men tend to underestimate their exertion, and women tend to overestimate their exertion.
+- RPE is subjective, so it can be swayed by mood, perceptions about exercise, etc.

 First, to Thomas – A great presentation.